-Objective Examples of specific disclosure requirements A reporting entity should disclose information that helps users of financial statements understand: significant judgements and assumptions (and For example, significant judgements and assumptions made in determining that: changes) made by the reporting entity in determining whether it controls another entity - it does not control another entity even though it holds more than 50% of the voting rights or not. • it controls another entity even though it holds less than 50% of the voting rights • it is an agent or a principal. the interest that the non-controlling interests have in the group's activities the proportion of voting rights held by non-controlling interests, if different from the proportion of ownership interests held summarised financial information about subsidiaries that have non-controlling interests. the effect of restrictions on the reporting entity's ability to access and use assets or settle liabilities restrictions that affect the ability of a parent or its subsidiaries to transfer cash to (or from) other entities within the group of consolidated entities. • guarantees or other requirements that may restrict dividends being paid, or loans and advances being made, to other entities within the group.
+For example, significant judgements and assumptions made in determining that:

+- it does not control another entity even though it holds more than 50% of the voting rights; - it controls another entity even though it holds less than 50% of the voting rights; and - it is an agent or a principal. - the proportion of voting rights held by non-controlling interests, if different from the proportion of ownership interests held; - summarised financial information about subsidiaries that have non-controlling interests. - restrictions that affect the ability of a parent or its subsidiaries to transfer cash to (or from) other entities within the group; - guarantees or other requirements that may restrict dividends being paid, or loans and advances being made, to other entities within the group.

-the nature of, and changes in, the risk associated For example: with the reporting interests in consolidated entities, joint associates and unconsolidated structured entities
+the nature of, and changes in, the risk associated with the reporting interests in consolidated entities, joint associates and unconsolidated structured entities